-The processes that underlie the repertory development process are heavily dependent on differences in people’s access to publication channels.
+The processes that underlie the repertory development process depend on differences in people’s access to publication channels.
 Online technology – and specifically the World Wide Web – has brought profound changes to the publishing infrastructure.
 These changes have four major consequences for the repertory formation process:

 - Thanks to blogs, social media and other platforms, far more people are now in the opportunity to publish;

 - It has become far easier to respond to publications than was previously the case;

 - Online, virtual communities offer people with similar interests unprecedented opportunities for interaction;